How to turn off VPN on computer safely (Windows, macOS, Linux)

 However, there are moments when you may need to disable your VPN.
-This could be to resolve a connection issue, access local services, or test your normal internet speed.
+This could be to resolve a connection issue, access regional services, or test your normal internet speed.
 Knowing how to turn off VPN on computer safely ensures that you stay in control without compromising your system or data.

 Not long ago, I encountered this exact issue.
 During a high-stakes client Zoom meeting, I noticed my VPN was throttling my video quality and introducing lag.
 At first, I hesitated to turn it off, fearing exposure.
 But once I followed the correct method for safely disconnecting, the meeting proceeded smoothly, and the connection stabilized instantly.